 “Oh okay.”
 He moistened his lips as he studied her, tactfully placing down his knife.
 “I have shark fin soup done very soon.
 You like I give you tour of place?”
 His eyes twinkled with maliciousness as he pulled back a swath of hair from his sweaty forehead revealing a sizable scar.

 “Hmm that sounds good… but do like magic?”
 She slid a deck of cards out from her purse.
 A look of bewilderment overcame Hisoka’s face before he chuckled.

 “Oh oh, okay, yes, I like!
 You do trick for me?”

-She fluttered her lashes and leaned towards him on the counter as she fanned out a deck of cards.
+She fluttered her lashes and leaned towards him on the counter as she fanned out a deck of playing cards.

 “Pick a card.
 Any card.”
 She said with conviction.
 He carefully slid one out, shielding it from her view, taking a moment to study it before placing it back in the deck.
-The cards slid through her fingers effortlessly as she shuffled the deck, and then flicked it before peeling off the top card.
+The cards slid through her fingers effortlessly as she shuffled the deck, then flicking it before peeling off the top card.
 “Is this your card?”

 His mouth slightly opened, his face wrinkling as he examined the card.
 She threw the tarot card representing death towards him.
 Sweat dripped profusely from his face and he began to tremble.
 Her gaze went to his back, where a small syringe protruded from his right hip.
 She pouted at him with a taunting stare.